Frank Kremblas

-Francis Michael "Frank" Kremblas Jr. (born October 25, 1966) is an American minor league baseball manager.
+Francis Michael Kremblas Jr. (born October 25, 1966) is an American minor league baseball manager.
 He previously managed the Indianapolis Indians Triple-A team from 2009–10, and was a former minor league player in the Cincinnati Reds farm system from 1989 to 1996.

 Early and personal life

 Kremblas was born on October 25, 1966, in Carroll, Ohio.
 His father, Frank Kremblas, Sr., was a three-year-letter winner on the Ohio State Buckeyes football team from 1956 to 1958 and quarterbacked the team to a share of the 1957 national championship.

 Kremblas played baseball at his hometown high school, Canal Winchester High School, where he would later be inducted into its Athletic Hall of Fame in 1997.
 He went on to play collegiate baseball at Eastern Kentucky University where he was All-Ohio Valley Conference in 1987 and 1988.
 As a member of the Columbus All-Americans, his team won a Great Lakes Collegiate League title.
 He was selected by the Cincinnati Reds in the 23rd round of the June 1989 Major League Baseball draft.